Leadership Faux Pas #3 – Being Close-Minded

 - Has it been more than 30 days since I’ve read a book/leadership article or attended a class or worked with a mentor/coach to improve my leadership skills?

-- Do the opposite … whatever you answered yes to … for the next 2 weeks … do the opposite and watch what happens in your ability to influence others.
+- Do the opposite, whatever you answered yes to, for the next 2 weeks, do the exact opposite and watch what happens in your ability to influence others.

 - Get a coach, a mentor, someone who can help guide you towards a process to shift how you are seeing your role as a leader.

-- Chances are if you are this way at work you’re this way at home as well … so for the next 2 weeks do the opposite at home as well … and watch what happens!
+- Chances are if you are this way at work, you’re this way at home as well.
+For the next 2 weeks do the opposite at home and watch what happens!

-Take the time to make sure your lenses are clear and that you are seeing things as they are and not as you think they should be!
+Be sure to take the time to make sure your lenses are clear and that you are seeing things as they truly are and not as you falsely think they should be!